 Mapping out your career path at the age of 17 can be somewhat confusing; you often find yourself having more questions than answers.
 Do you want to go to university?
-Are the expensive fees worth attaining your dream job?
+Are the expensive fees worth it to attain your dream job?
 What even is your dream job?
 Do you want to move away from home?
 What other options do you have?

 Sometimes all these questions can be a bit overwhelming, especially when you’ve just left school and are pressed to make a decision – yesterday.